-Lintroduced to the machinations of a piano keyboard by Mrs. Olmstead.
+Look to music like a butterfly to a warm summer day.
+I was thirteen when first introduced to the machinations of a piano keyboard by Mrs. Olmstead.
 Mrs. Olmstead was a kind and soft-spoken, elderly woman who had several piano students in Buchanan, the small rural town in southwestern Michigan where I grew up.
 She was barely five feet tall, slightly stooped from age, and had a tuft of silver-blue hair that crowned her small frame.